 How to make Southern Sweet Potato Pie

 Make the crust first.
-It needs to refrigerate for a minimum of 1 hour but up to 3 days.
-Preheat the oven to 400°F. While the crust is chilling bake the sweet potatoes for about 1 hour or until you see a brown syrupy liquid start to ooze out of the sides.
+It needs to refrigerate for a minimum of 1 hour but up to 3 days for a buttery crust.
+Preheat the oven to 400°F. While the crust is chilling bake the sweet potatoes on a baking sheet for about 1 hour or until you see a brown syrupy liquid start to ooze out of the sides.

 Let the sweet potatoes cool.
 While they’re cooling, brown your butter in a sauce pot then set aside to cool slightly.

 Once potatoes have cooled scoop them out into the food processor.
+You can use an electric mixer and mixing bowl if you don’t have a food processor.
 Blend them on low until they become creamy and you don’t see anymore strings.

 When you’re ready to roll out the crust, preheat the oven to 350°F.